chandanasree26-hash/daily-knowledge/README.md

 # Daily Knowledge — Learn Something New Every Day

-A Python desktop app that pops up every time you log into your laptop and shows you one topic to learn about — then opens the article in Chrome.
+A Python and Tkinter desktop app that pops up every time you log into your laptop and shows you one topic to learn about — then opens the article in Chrome.

 No internet required to show the popup.
 Chrome opens the Wikipedia/article link.